cocallaw/AzWVD-HostSetup/README.md

 The WVD Host Multitool Script provides the ability to perform basic WVD Host configuration operation to simplify setup, testing and troubleshooting with WVD Host VMs.

-Currently the WVD Host Multitool performs that following operations as of January 4, 2020
+### Currently the WVD Host Multitool provides the option to perform the following tasks as of January 4, 2020

 - Download WVD Agents
 - Download FSLogix